gompertzmakeham/hazardrates/README.md

 7. Ingest sequentially the reduced records per person per observation interval, mapping to a common data structure.
 8. Disgest sequentially the mapped common data struture, reducing by temporal join to one record per person per observation interval, containing the utilization and outcomes in that observation interval.

-An example of querying the terminal assets of this analysis is contained in the file `documentation\example.sql`.
+An example of querying the terminal assets of this analysis is contained in the files `documentation\exampledense.sql` and `documentation\examplecolumnar.sql`.

 Events
 ------